4. Runnables & Transport

 Note

-@runnable puts a callable on the bus.
-It has a name ("check"), a typed param schema (CheckParams), and a description.
+@runnable declares a callable schema — a name ("check"), a typed param schema (CheckParams), and a description.
 Both def and async def work.
+Transport adapters discover these schemas via kernel.runnables() and call the handler directly.

-To expose runnables via REST, MCP, or CLI:
+To expose runnables via REST, MCP, or CLI, declare transport config directly on @component:

 class SpellChecker: